dwayneparton/jquery.scrollmation.js/README.md

 ### Apply Same Effect to Muliple Objects

-You can apply effects to elements of a certain class by definine the class animation:
+You can apply effects to elements of a certain class by defining the class animation:

 ```javascript
 $(document).ready(function() {